sardorpayme/sardorpayme/README.md

 - 👀 I’m interested in Mobile development
 - 🚀 I’m currently learning Kotlin Multiplatform (KMP).
 - 💞️ I'm looking to collaborate on mobile development and Kotlin Multiplatform (KMP) to build innovative and cross-platform solutions!
-- 📫 How to reach me Telegram : @sabdurakhmonov
+- 📫 How to reach me Telegram : https://t.me/@sabdurakhmonov
 - ⚡ Fun fact: This is too much, so I won’t write it 😅